 - In the simplest case, everybody in your race starts together and you only have one start group

 In an interval start race, racers are still sorted into start groups even though they do not start at the same time – in this case, a start group is a group of racers who all share the same configuration instead of the same start time – they all start in sequence, have their bibs assigned in sequence, and have the same interval in between starters.

-These are configured in the Device Setup section of Zone4 Timing and are groups of racers who are completing the same number of laps on the same course.
+These are configured in the Courses section of Zone4 Timing and are groups of racers who are completing the same number of laps on the same course.
 Each course group you define can have a different timing configuration – you will be able to set how many laps each course group does, minimum split times for ignoring extra chip times, how many splits are recorded, and which timing devices are used for each split.
 Also, when you are producing results it will be enforced that racers who have raced on a different course cannot be grouped together into the same result group.

 If you have multiple distances in your race but are only recording a start and finish time for everybody, it might be tempting to simplify your setup at this stage and put everybody in the same course group, but we recommend creating a separate course group for each physical race course even if they share the same timing setup.
 Doing this gives you the flexibility to change the timing setup later on if it becomes necessary, and makes it easier to create result groups.
 Also the race timing dashboard can give you quick summaries of how many people within a course group have passed a timing point, as well as warnings about racers who were significantly slower or faster than the average time within their course group, alerting you to racers who might have cut the course or gotten lost – if one course group is actually two different distances, these warnings will not be accurate.